SEED-platform/seed/docs/source/developer_resources.rst

     * models/columns.py: Column.DATABASE_COLUMNS
     * TaxLotState.coparent or PropertyState.coparent: SQL query and keep_fields
 3. Run `./manage.py makemigrations`
-4. Add in a Python script in the new migration to add in the new column into every organizations list of columns
+4. Add in a Python script in the new migration to add in the new column into every organizations list of columns.
+Note that the new_db_fields will be the same as the data in the Column.DATABASE_COLUMNS that were added.

     .. code-block:: python